GoelSakshi742/python-news-api-flask/README.md

 # 📰 Python Flask News API Application

 _A sleek Flask web app that fetches and displays the latest news headlines using the NewsAPI, featuring keyword search, article summaries, and image previews for a smooth browsing experience._
+This app does data collection from web source using web API and API token for authentication
 ---

 ## ✨ Features